Chicago Rush: 2009: Arena Football League restructuring

-The rebirth: 2010
+2010: rebirth

 On December 10, 2009, it was announced that the Rush would be returning for 2010 under new ownership as a member of Arena Football 1.
 The ownership obtained the rights to the name after a court auction granted the AF1 control of the AFL's assets.
 Two months later, the AF1 decided to adopt the former Arena Football League name.

 The 2010 Rush roster would feature many new faces.
 However, former Rush players quarterback Russ Michna, jack linebacker/wide receiver DeJuan Alfonzo, and linemen Joe Peters, Robert Boss, and Beau Elliot rejoined the team.
 Also on the roster was wide receiver Samie Parker, Thaddeus Coleman, and kicker Chris Gould.

 Chicago returned to the field on April 2, 2010 on the road against the Iowa Barnstormers.
 The game was broadcast on the NFL Network and Chicago won 61–43.
 The Rush began the season 4–0 and were in first place in the division at 10–4.
 However, the team lost its last two games, first to the 1–13 Dallas Vigilantes and then closed out the year on the road losing to the Spokane Shock.
 It cost the team a chance at the division title and forced the team to go on the road for the playoffs.
 The team ended the regular season at 10–6, and lost to the Milwaukee Iron in the playoffs.

-2011: Ten year anniversary
+2011: 10-year anniversary

 The Rush celebrated its 10th season in 2011.
 Bob McMillen replaced Mike Hohensee to become the team's second head coach in team history, and Russ Michna returned at quarterback.
 Chicago finished the regular season with a 13–5 record and finished first in the Central Division.
-It was the most regular season wins in Rush history, breaking the 2007 team's 12-4 mark.
+It was the most regular season wins in Rush history, breaking the 2007 team's 12–4 mark.
 Defensive back Vic Hall broke AFL record for interceptions in a season with 15, doing it as a rookie.
 The Rush defense led the league in points allowed (46.3 per game) and broke league records for the most turnovers (56) and interceptions (42) in a season.
 Wide receiver Reggie Gray finished the year with the most catches (130) and receiving yards (1,969) in franchise history, and tied the Rush record with 53 total touchdowns.
 Bobby Sippio held the old records.
 Chicago defeated the Dallas Vigilantes at Allstate Arena in the first round of the playoffs, but the Rush season ended the following week, falling to the Arizona Rattlers in the National Conference Championship Game.
 Arizona advanced to ArenaBowl XXIV, but lost to the Jacksonville Sharks in the championship.
 For the Rush, it marked the sixth time in franchise history the team had advanced to the AFL Conference Championships.